-MeccaMeter calculates the iPhone position anywhere in the world to the nearest ten metres.
-Primarily it uses GPS but if this fails it resorts to cellular and finally Wi-Fi.
-It then uses an algorithm to calculate the shortest great circle distance from the device position to Kaaba.
-It then calculates the heading based on the initial track of the great circle route.
+MeccaMeter calculates the iPhone position anywhere in the world to the nearest ten meters.
+Primarily it uses GPS, but if this fails it resorts to cellular and finally wi-fi.
+It then uses an algorithm to calculate the shortest great circle distance from the device position to Kaabah.
+It then calculates the heading based on the initial track of the great circle route

 Aircraft turbulence is categorised as either light, moderate or severe.
-Air traffic controllers routinely ask pilots to report the level of turbulence that their aircraft is experiencing.
+Air traffic controllers routinely ask pilots to report the level of turbulence that the aircraft is experiencing.
 These reports are called ride reports.
 Ride reports are used by other aircraft to decide which route and altitude to take to avoid the turbulence.
 These reports are necessary for both passenger comfort and safety.
-Some operators require their pilots to report flight in severe turbulence as an aircraft engineering inspection may be required.
-Pilot assessment of turbulence levels are often subjective and inaccurate.
+Some airlines require their pilots to report flight in severe turbulence to the airline engineering department as an aircraft engineering inspection may be required.
+Pilot assessment of turbulence levels are both subjective and inaccurate.

-The International Civil Aviation Organisation (ICAO) category definitions for turbulence are:
+The International Civil Aviation Authority (ICAO) category definitions for turbulence are:

 1.1g < Light < 1.3g

 1.3g < Moderate < 1.5g

 1.5g < Severe

 Ride Reporter continually measures the acceleration that the device is experiencing.
 The device can be used in any orientation as it takes input from the three accelerometers on the device.
 The instantaneous g reading is displayed on a scale with a needle.
 Ride Reporter continually records the highest g reading within the last five seconds and gives a text readout based on the reading.